CarsonCook/SlackLibrary/README.md

 ### Adding Classes

-Only approximately half of the available Slack API methods have been implemented in this library, many of which are very useful.
+Some of the Slack API methods have not yet been implemented in this library, many of which are very useful.

 To add a class that implements a Slack API method, you simply must inherit SlackApiGet/Post/Delete, implement the methods and follow the Slack documentation.
 GetApiUrl and GetFirstDataKey will be implemented, and if there are more parameters in the API method call than defined in the parent class, BuildRequest will be overridden.
 These methods are outlined below.
 All values are passed in via constructor, to be used in BuildRequest.
 Below is an example of a more complex class, for the API method [here](https://slack.com/api/reactions.list):
 ```